 The Galileo shuttlecraft made its Star Trek debut in 1967 in the episode “Galileo Seven,” in which the ship ferries crewmembers (including commander Spock) from show’s starship, the U.S.S.
 Enterprise, down to the surface of a hostile planet.
 The Galileo is damaged, leaving the crew to find a way to survive until they can be rescued.

 Built by car customizer Gene Winfield, the Galileo shuttlecraft is about 23 feet (7 meters) long and has 5.5-foot (1.7 m) ceiling height.
 It was primarily made of painted wood and sheet metal over a steel frame.
-The huge prop appeared in seven Trek episodes before the series was canceled in 1969 after a three-season run.
+The huge prop appeared in seven Trek episodes before the series was cancelled in 1969 after a three-season run.

 “This is easily the largest Star Trek prop in the wild, and this is a spaceship,” Schneider said.
 “It’s not a chair, it’s not a ray gun … it’s a spaceship.”